 One of the causes of road accidents is an angry or irritated driver.
 If you want to ensure you don’t end up in a heated argument with another trailer driver, stay calm even if you are caught in a long traffic jam on the main road highway.

-Driving in the middle of a foggy night at a quiet suburban area with unusual terrain can be very challenging, but if you made plans for this route ahead of time and come prepared for the worst to come like being stranded, you have nothing to worry.
+Driving in the middle of a foggy night in a quiet suburban area with unusual terrain can be very challenging, but if you made plans for this route ahead of time and come prepared for the worst to come like being stranded, you have nothing to worry about.
 See this driving at night challenge as part of every professional driver’s road trip journey.